ppgco/flutter-sdk/README.md

 # 2. iOS Support
 ## 2.1 In Xcode open Podfile in /ios/ folder
-**Next steps are performed using Cocoapods package manager**
+**Next steps are performed using Cocoapods package manager** **Make sure your minimum deployment platform version is at lest 14.0**

 Add to `target 'Runner' do` on the end of declaration:
 ```pod